void-linux/void-linux.github.io/_posts/2023-07-17-infra-week-day-1.md

 ---
-title: Infrastructure Week - Day 1: What is Infrastructure?
+title: "Infrastructure Week - Day 1: What is Infrastructure?"
 layout: post
 ---